JohnReeves/bcs-ciphers/layout.md

 ### The next worksheet shows you how to improve the layout and add some colour.

 Before you move on try adding a title and some more buttons ready for the vigenere cipher and the book cipher.

+Try adding 5 new things:
+* textarea for the Vigenere key .
+* a button to remove spaces .
+* a button to encode using the Vigenere cipher .
+* I like Morse code but you might like something else :-) .

+.